paultcochrane/blog-travis-ci-com/_posts/2014-12-17-faster-builds-with-container-based-infrastructure.md

 burst capacity) and 3GB of memory.
 The CPU resources are now guaranteed, which means less impact by noisy neighbors on the same host machine.
 Build times throughout the day should be much more consistent on the new container stack.

+The new containers have 2 dedicated cores available and 4 GB of memory.

 **Better network capacity, availability and throughput**